-There can be a bit of debate on whether or not pugs are cute (we vote yes!), but there's no argument about how well-suited they are to family living.
-Their compact size and steady, curious, easygoing nature make them wonderful home companions, and they are affable enough to make solid travel partners as well.
+There can be a bit of debate as to whether pugs are cute (we vote yes!), but there's no argument about how well-suited they are to family life.
+Their compact size and steady, curious, and easygoing nature make them wonderful home companions, and they're affable enough to make solid travel partners as well.

-Another high-energy dog, the Irish setter is going to be a perfect fit for families with active lifestyles or room in the backyard to run.
-Irish setters are excellent family dogs because they get along well with children and other dogs, are smart enough to be easily trainable, and have enough energy and size to play and run for as long as you (or your kids) want!
+Another high-energy dog, the stately Irish setter is a fine choice for people with active lifestyles or room in the backyard to run and play with outdoor toys.
+Irish setters are some of the best family dogs because they get along well with children and other canines, are super smart and easily trainable, and have enough vigor and size to tackle any adventure or activity for as long as you (or your kids) want!

 Cavalier King Charles Spaniel

 Always ranking high as one of the best small family dogs, the incredibly affectionate and even-tempered Cavalier King Charles is also a bright, extremely long-lived pooch who'll remain a loyal furry friend until your toddlers graduate from high school.
 "For me, these are just the perfect family dogs," Beck says.
 "They're intelligent, super-sweet, and highly trainable."

 An athlete through and through, there's no mistaking the boxer's readiness to run, jump, and play!
 Tall, well-muscled, and agile, boxers are best suited to families who have the time and space to meet their exercise needs.
 While they're gentle and patient enough to keep small children company, supervision is important for playtime, since the boxer is stocky enough to knock over little ones if things get too rambunctious.
 Older children and teens adore the boxer for their willingness to follow them on excursions, try new dog sports such as agility training, and fetch toys until the cows come home.